 When I first moved to Portugal, I was nervous about driving here.
 Portuguese drivers have a bad reputation plus I hadn’t driven for years and never on the right hand side of the road.
-Even so, I was determined to get a car so that I could travel around the country and quickly got used to the oddities of driving in Portugal.
+Even so, I was determined to get a car so that I could take road trips around the country and quickly got used to the oddities of driving in Portugal.

-If you’re considering buying or renting a car in Portugal, read on for practical driving tips that should prepare you for driving on Portuguese roads with confidence and patience.Compare car rental prices
+If you’re considering buying or renting a car in Portugal, read on for practical driving tips that should prepare you for driving on Portuguese roads calmly and confidently.Compare car rental prices with Rentalcars.com

 1. Slip roads on and off dual carriageways are sometimes the wrong way around, which means that while you’re busy slowing down and indicating to pull off, new cars will be trying to enter the flow of traffic.
 I’m dumbfounded by the logic of this; any sane road designer would surely let existing drivers leave the road before adding more vehicles to the mix.
 This crazy situation isn’t standard but I’ve encountered it enough times to feel the need to warn you.